Our mission statement, ‘Learning Together, Learning for All, Learning for Life’, is at the heart of our Trust.

 The Trustees have a number of committees that are empowered to make decisions:

 - CEO Performance Review

-The Trustees meet every term and all committees and local governing bodies are required to report to them.
+The Trustees meet twice every term and all committees and local governing bodies are required to report to them.

 - Standards Board